Tesco.com: History

 On 1 October 2006, Tesco announced it would be selling six own-brand budget software packages for under £20 each, including office and security suites, in a partnership with software firm Formjet.
 As Formjet is exclusive distributor for Panda Security and Ability Plus Software, packages from these companies are likely to feature.

 In June 2007, Tesco.com became the first home delivery company in UK to provide customers the option of delivering shopping in green boxes without carrier bags in a bid to reduce the amount of carrier bags used as part of Tesco's green commitment.
 In return for customers going bag free they receive green clubcard points.
 After trialling a fully bagless delivery service, Tesco stopped using plastic and paper carrier bags for all online orders delivered from 19 August 2019.
 The only bags used from this date will be for small loose items such as nuts and small fruits which could not be placed loose in a delivery crate, and small bags for meat/fish items which might otherwise prove a hygiene risk.

 In July 2009, Tesco became the first supermarket in the world to offer an API.
 This feature will potentially pave the way for smart appliances such as networked fridges that can automatically order food.

 Tesco.com acts as a portal website to its other major on-line business areas: Tesco Grocery, Tesco direct, Clubcard, Bank, Clothing, Wine By The Case, and Tesco Entertainment.

+In the 2020s it launched Tesco Whoosh, a same day delivery service that operates out of local Tesco Express stores.
+It has a minimum basket size of £15 and a flat delivery charge of £2.99 per delivery.
+The deliveries are outsourced to various food delivery apps.
+It has been heavily marketed around events such as the World Cup and other sporting events.